etsy/Testing101/Testing_Best_Practices.md

 this 'temporary' measure may be around a long time in the absence of a concerted migration effort.
 At least you can test it.

-While you're in there, you should add or adapt tests for the old functionality you've refactored.
-Without tests, you're just rephrasing the code instead of investing in the process of improving its design.
+While you are in there, you should add or adapt tests for the old functionality you have refactored.
+Without tests, you are just rephrasing the code instead of investing in the process of improving its design.

-Another alternative is to just refactor the whole `LegacyCode` class with a better object-oriented design -- *if* you can do it correctly, and *if* it's worth the effort.
-But whenever you're tempted to gut a piece of legacy code and rewrite it or significantly refactor it, do a cost-benefit analysis:
+Another alternative is to just refactor the whole `LegacyCode` class with a better object-oriented design -- *if* you can do it correctly, and *if* it is worth the effort.
+But whenever you are tempted to gut a piece of legacy code and rewrite it or significantly refactor it, do a cost-benefit analysis:

 - How long will it take to rewrite?